Blog with Knitr and Jekyll

 }

 When using Jekyll to create the blog, sometimes we need to type mathematical formula in the articles.
 MathJax is a powerful tool to display beautiful formulas on the website.
-To load the MathJax javascript, we can add the following lines in the post.html
+To load the MathJax javascript, we can add the following lines in the post.html, which is located in the folder _layouts.

 A Couple of Examples